• Recipes

 January 1st is just another day, and healthy habits like eating enough vegetables, drinking enough water, and exercising regularly are a life-long journey with plenty of ups and downs.

-cashew cheese ball coated with vegan tempeh bacon and walnuts sitting on a platter
+Vegan cheese ball coated with tempeh bacon and walnuts sitting on a platter.

 Speaking of Asheville, it just so happens that three of the ingredients I used in this recipe are from Asheville-based companies.
 For the beer, I used AVL IPA, brewed by my friends at Highland Brewing Company.
 I used to work there, so they literally are friends!